andrewlidong/rustbucket/README.md

 2. Each log file is renamed to the next number (e.g., `http.1.log` → `http.2.log`)
 3. `http.log` is renamed to `http.1.log`

-## Process Management
+## Thread Management

 When running the server:
-- Forks 4 child processes for background tasks
+- Creates a fixed-size thread pool at startup
-- Forks a new process for each incoming TCP connection
+- Each incoming connection is handled by a worker thread from the pool
-- Parent process monitors all child processes
+- Threads share configuration through atomic reference counting
-- Child process status is reported as they complete
+- Default thread pool size is 4, but can be configured at startup

 ## Configuration Management

-The server uses memory-mapped files to share configuration between processes.
+The server uses memory-mapped files to share configuration between threads.
 Configuration parameters include:

 - `verbosity`: Log verbosity level (0-3)
 - `max_connections`: Maximum number of concurrent connections
 - `timeout_seconds`: Connection timeout in seconds

-Configuration changes are detected by child processes in real-time, and they adjust their behavior accordingly.
-The configuration is stored in `config.dat` and is shared between all processes.
+Configuration changes are detected by worker threads in real-time, and they adjust their behavior accordingly.
+The configuration is stored in `config.dat` and is shared between all threads.

 ### Default Configuration